nataliakatrynska/nataliakatrynska.github.io/_posts/2018-10-18-develop-your-apps-with-no-limits-the-openshift-platform-virtual-machine.md

 ---
 ID: 28
 post_title: >
-  Develop Your Apps with No Limits the
+  Develop Your Apps with No Limits.
+The
   OpenShift Platform Virtual Machine
 author: admin
 post_excerpt: ""